 Goals & Objectives

 The Dickinson Eco-Reps program creates a network of leaders who work to empower others to make sustainable changes in their lives and in their communities through peer education, programming, and outreach.
-The program engages students, faculty, and staff who serve as representatives striving to connect the social, environmental, and economic elements of our campus and community.
+The program engages students, faculty, and staff who are passionate about working with others and promoting action for social justice, economic opportunity, and environmental sustainability.

 - Help Dickinsonians gain a better understanding of sustainability at Dickinson and how to connect these opportunities to their lives.